arunendapally/twitter-microservices-example/README.md

 ## Updating Materialized Views

-user information service receives `GET /users/:userId` request and needs to send back user information JSON object. ideal materialized view is just a simple key lookup by `userId` with all of the fields we need to put into JSON.
-Could use Redis, but also could just use single table in RDBMS, one column per json field.
+Our new User Information service receives `GET /users/:userId` requests and returns a user information JSON object for the `userId`.
+The ideal materialized view for the service is just a simple key lookup by `userId` that returns all of the fields we need to put into JSON.
+We could use Redis for this materialized view cache, or we could just use a single new table in the RDBMS, with one column per JSON field.
+We can choose the right data store for our use case.

+To update the materialized view cache, we register a [Kafka consumer](http://kafka.apache.org/documentation#theconsumer) on each changelog topic.
+The consumer receives each data change message from Kafka, and then updates the cache in some way.

+In our example, we have four database tables, so we will have four Kafka changelog topics:
+- users
+- tweets
+- follows
+- likes

+In the consumer descriptions below, we'll provide examples of storing the materialized views in Postgres and Redis.
+For Postgres, we'll have a table named `user_information` with one column per field of the materialized view.
+For Redis, we'll store each materialized view in a hash with key `user-information:$userId`.

-users consumer: put user fields from msg into materialized view for `userId` key
+The users topic consumer puts user fields from the message into the materialized view for the `userId` key:
-  - postgres: INSERT INTO user_information (user_id, username, ...)
-VALUES (?, ?, ...)
-ON CONFLICT DO UPDATE
+- Postgres (upsert): `INSERT INTO user_information (user_id, username, name, description, ...)
+VALUES (?, ?, ?, ?, ...)
+ON CONFLICT DO UPDATE`
-  - redis: HMSET $userId username $username ...
+- Redis: `HMSET user-information:$userId username $username name $name description $description ...`

-tweets consumer: increment `tweetCount` for `userId`
+The tweets topic consumer increments the tweet count field for the tweet's `userId`:
-  - postgres: UPDATE user_information SET tweet_count = tweet_count + 1 WHERE user_id = ?
+- Postgres: `UPDATE user_information SET tweet_count = tweet_count + 1 WHERE user_id = ?`
-  - redis: HINCRBY $userId tweetCount 1

-follows consumer: increment `followerCount` for `followeeId`, increment `followingCount` for `followerId`

-likes consumer: increment `likeCount` for `userId`
+- Redis: `HINCRBY user-information:$userId tweet-count 1`

+The follows topic consumer increments both the follower count for the follow's `followeeId`, and the following count for the follow's `followerId`:
+- Postgres:
+  - `UPDATE user_information SET follower_count = follower_count + 1 WHERE user_id = ?`
+  - `UPDATE user_information SET following_count = following_count + 1 WHERE user_id = ?`
+- Redis:
+  - `HINCRBY user-information:$followeeId follower-count 1`
+  - `HINCRBY user-information:$followerId following-count 1`

+The likes topic consumer increments the like count for the like's `userId`:
+- Postgres: `UPDATE user_information SET like_count = like_count + 1 WHERE user_id = ?`
+- Redis: `HINCRBY user-information:$userId like-count 1`

 ## Kafka Streams